Go Back Email Link

 SPICED CHICKEN

-• Place chicken pieces into a large zip-lock bag and set aside.
+• Place chicken pieces in a large zip lock bag.

 GREEN SAUCE